marnelfr/udemy.react/README.md

 ## useReducer hook
 We shouldn't update a state based on the value of another state.
-I may not work correctly sometimes when the other state update doesn't processed in time resulting then in an outdated value usage.\
+It may not work correctly sometimes when the other state update doesn't processed in time resulting then in an outdated value usage.\
-When updating a state which depends on another state, we should combine them in only one state managing an object as value or think about using the hook **useReducer**.
+When we need to update a state which depends on another state, we should consider combining them in only one state managing an object as value or think about using the hook **useReducer**.

 ## React Context API
-Help us avoid forwarding props through multiple components while we only need them in one.
+Help us avoid forwarding props through multiple components while we only need them in few ones.
 To use it, we need to define our context with a default value:
 `````javascript
 ///src/store/auth-context.js